 Stephen Wiltshire's Successes Today

-Today, Wiltshire spends much of his time sketching cityscapes.
+Today, Stephen Wiltshire spends much of his time sketching cityscapes.
 He keeps his pieces in a permanent gallery in London and shows them all over the world.

 He generally takes a short helicopter ride over his subject, taking in the important parts and gauging the size of the site.
 Then, he spends five to ten days sketching it on a giant canvas.
 Sometimes he even draws in front of engaged audiences.